Westland Mall (Ohio): History

+On February 8, 1961, Nationwide Development Company announced it would build the Lincoln Center shopping mall next to the Nationwide Inn on West Broad Street.
+The mall would be anchored by Sears and Lazarus' first suburban store, and was expected to begin construction on September 1 and open in August 1962.
+Development of Lincoln Center was suspended shortly after the announcement, although a free-standing Lazarus location opened in 1962 as planned.
+A Big Bear supermarket meant for Lincoln Center instead opened at the nearby Lincoln Village Plaza shopping center on October 10, 1962.

-Westland Mall opened in February 1969 as an open-air shopping center anchored by Lazarus, Sears, JC Penney, and Woolworth.
-The Lazarus store, the chain's first suburban operation, had opened as a free-standing location in 1962.
-Sears and JCPenney were built, along with the mall, in 1967–69.
+Westland Mall opened in February 1969 as an open-air shopping center anchored by Lazarus, Sears, Penney's, and Woolworth.
+Sears and Penney's were built, along with the mall, from 1967 to 1969.
+A Sears auto center and appliance store, Harvest House Cafeteria, Merle Norman Cosmetics, and Andre Duval beauty salon opened in late 1968 before the rest of the mall.

 From 1977 to 1980 it served as the studio for the groundbreaking teenage variety show, America Goes Bananaz on Columbus' experimental cable service QUBE.

-In 1982, Westland was enclosed.
-The upper floor of Sears was closed to customers and converted into office space for their in-house credit card, Discover, in the late 1980s.
+In 1982, Westland was enclosed, and a north entryway was added with space for additional tenants.
+The upper floor of Sears was closed to customers and converted into office space for their in-house credit card, Discover, in October 1987.
+A Chi-Chi's restaurant opened at the mall's north entryway in the fall of 1987.
 Woolworth closed in January 1994 during the chain's restructuring process that resulted in the elimination of its 400 stores.
 It was renovated into a Staples with no concourse access and Footaction USA that faced the interior.

 Westland was one of four directionally-named shopping centers in Columbus, along with Northland (the original mall in Columbus, closed in 2002 and demolished in 2004), Eastland (closed in 2022), and Southland (a smaller discount-style mall, now closed).
 All but Southland were constructed and originally operated by the Richard E. Jacobs Group, and featured the same mix of anchor stores.